nguyenhuuvui89/Biography_Project/readme.md

 III.
 Summary.
     Please fill out and have ready for Final Demo.
 Please turn in with your final submission.
+    - All of html css files are valid
     1. How would you describe the website design?
 Does it use a color theme?
         My website is all about my biography, I have implemented it with html, css, Javascript and Vue Js (I use Vue for all footer, Education page, fetching Unsplash API on Town page).
 I have used various theme of color, linear gradient color